querqy/querqy-docs/docs/source/querqy/querqy5-solr-migration.rst

-While the definition of the :code:`rewriteChain` (lines #3-11) looks the same like in Querqy 4, this XML element must now be configured under a search listener (#2).
+While the definition of the :code:`rewriteChain` (lines #3-11) looks the same like in Querqy 4, this XML element must now be configured under a searcher listener (#2).
 Note that if you use Querqy's :ref:`term query cache <querqy-term-query-cache>`, the ClassicRewriteChainLoader must be configured before the listener that preloads terms into that cache.
 To update a rewriter configuration or an artefact